 - If you are low FODMAP feel free to omit the garlic.
 I often leave it out and the pesto still has plenty of flavor.

-Dairy-free yogurt is what gives the sauce its creamy texture.
+Dairy-free yogurt is what gives this creamy pesto sauce its perfectly smooth texture.
 I highly recommend Kite Hill’s Almond Milk Yogurt, The flavor is perfect and the texture is amazing!
 Their coconut yogurt is good too, but has a definite coconut flavor.
 So Delicious and Coco Yo are also good options.
 I do not recommend Forager Cashew yogurt – the texture is overly thickened and is not right for this recipe.

 Pasta water thins the sauce to just the right consistency and adds a little starchy goodness.
 Be sure to generously salt your water BEFORE cooking the pasta.